LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 to improve the `locality of reference <https://en.wikipedia.org/wiki/Locality_of_reference>`_, for example using `numba <https://numba.pydata.org/>`_, or using an optimized numpy function.

+As an example, applying a gain map and substracting dark frames can be up to an order of magnitude faster when properly optimized.
 These optimizations are only possible if you have access to data from more than one frame.

 For very large frames, another problem arises: a stack of frames would be too large to efficiently handle, as it would no longer fit into even the L3 cache, which is the largest cache in most CPUs.
 For these cases, we support a tiled reading and processing strategy.
 Tiled means we slice the frame into disjoint rectangular regions.
 A tile then is the data from a single rectangular region